rymilton/unbinned_unfolding/README.md

   - bin-by-bin (simple correction factors);
   - an interface to the [TUnfold](https://root.cern.ch/doc/master/classTUnfold.html) method developed by Stefan Schmitt
   - simple inversion of the response matrix without regularisation
-  - iterative dynamically stabilized (IDS) unfolding; and
+  - iterative dynamically stabilized (IDS) unfolding
   - usage of gaussian processes (GP) for regularizing a kernel, as developed by Adam Bosson
+  - Poisson unfolding, a simple likelihood unfolding

 RooUnfold was written by Tim Adye, Richard Claridge, Kerstin Tackmann, and Fergus Wilson.
 It can be used from the ROOT prompt, or compiled and linked